prasanthrangan/wallbash/README.md

 ## Architecture

-Wallbash is a **single binary** that can run in two modes:

-- **Client Mode:** Run <kbd>wallbash set --wall ...</kbd> to set a wallpaper.
-The command either:
-  - Connects to an existing daemon and sends the command, or
-  - Starts the daemon automatically if it's not already running, then sends the command.

-- **Daemon Mode:** Run <kbd>wallbash start</kbd> to explicitly launch the daemon, or let it be started automatically on first use.
-The daemon:
-  - Manages the Wayland surface and Vulkan rendering pipeline.
-  - Listens for commands via a Unix socket (<kbd>/tmp/wallbash.sock</kbd>).
-  - Persists in the background until stopped with <kbd>wallbash stop</kbd>.
+Wallbash is a single binary that runs a background daemon and processes client requests via a Unix socket <kbd>/tmp/wallbash.sock</kbd>.

 The core **modules** are structured as: